elsewhencode/project-guidelines/README.md

 * Update your feature branch with latest changes from develop by interactive rebase
     ```sh
     git checkout <branchname>
-    git rebase -i develop
+    git rebase -i --autosquash develop
     ```

     _why:_
-    > To apply your changes to the top of the history, as well as to have a nice and clean history [read more...](https://www.atlassian.com/git/tutorials/merging-vs-rebasing#the-golden-rule-of-rebasing)
+    > You can use --autosquash to squash all your commits to a single commit.
+Nobody wants many commits for a single feature in develop branch [read more...](https://robots.thoughtbot.com/autosquashing-git-commits)

 * If you don’t have conflict skip this step.
 If you have conflicts, [resolve them](https://help.github.com/articles/resolving-a-merge-conflict-using-the-command-line/)  and continue rebase
     ```sh